cronvel/kung-fig/doc/lib.md

 ### .reduce( object1 , [object2] , [...] )

 * object1 `object` the object to reduce
-* object2, ... `object` other objects to merge and reduce
+* object2, ... `object` other objects to merge and reduce with object1

-It reduces one or many objects, i.e. it extends and applies operator properties, and return the result.
+It reduces one or many objects, i.e. it extends and applies operator properties, and returns the result.
 It does not modify any objects, but creates a brand new one.